Värttinä: New Värttinä

 In the beginning of the 1990s, the whole aforementioned group had moved to Helsinki and started training at the Sibelius Academy.
 Sari started singing with the other girls, and the background line-up stabilized as consisting of Janne Lappalainen, Tommi Viksten, Tom Nyman, Riitta Potinoja, and Kari Reiman.
 Värttinä made a demo record which led to a recording contract with Sonet Records.
-The single Marilaulu, released in the autumn, increased the public interest even more, and the album Oi Dai, released in the spring of 1991, became the band's breakthrough.
+The single "Marilaulu", released in the autumn, increased the public interest, and the album Oi Dai, released in the spring of 1991, became the band's breakthrough.
 They had now formed their style, which consisted of strong and energetic female singing, music pieces based on Finno-Ugric music traditions, and a band playing acoustic instruments.
 The style they created, mixing folk music into rock, jazz and popular music, was unheard of before.

 The year 1992 brought a lot of concerts and the Emma Award, and some members were changed due to the tightening pace.
 In the end of the year, the album Seleniko was released with more compositions by the band than before.
 The record rose to the top of European world music charts and stayed there for three months.
-The album was released also in the United States, and the next year, when Oi Dai was released in the USA, too, the band started its first North-American tour.
-Music from the album Seleniko (an excerpt from the track Matalii ja mustii) was featured on the American children's television show Arthur.
+The album was released also in the United States, and the next year, when Oi Dai was released in the USA, too, the band started its first North American tour.
+Music from Seleniko (an excerpt from the track "Matalii ja mustii") was featured on the American children's television show Arthur.

 After Seleniko, Antto Varilo became the guitarist and Pekka Lehti the bassist.
-On Aitara, recorded in the autumn of 1994, Anssi Nykänen plays the drums, but Marko Timonen played them in concerts.
-The record made it to the charts again and it was remembered for the tracks Tumala and Outona omilla mailla.
-The band toured around the North America and Europe.
+On Aitara, recorded in the autumn of 1994, Anssi Nykänen plays the drums, but Marko Timonen played them live.
+The record made it to the charts again and it was remembered for the tracks "Tumala" and "Outona omilla mailla".
+The band toured North America and Europe.
 Many were interested in the women's distinctive way of singing, and they made an appearance on a record of Maggie Reilly.